Egress Gateway Best Practices

 - Check if the route table bound to the egress node's subnet has a

-0.0.0.0/0route pointing to a NAT gateway. - If so, remove that route rule or migrate the egress node to a subnet without NAT gateway routes.
+0.0.0.0/0route pointing to a NAT gateway. - If present, remove this route rule or migrate the egress node to a subnet without a NAT gateway route.

-The key here is the route table of the egress node's subnet, not the work node (client Pod's node) subnet's route table.
-Egress Gateway forwards traffic from work nodes to egress nodes via tunnel, and that tunnel communication uses VPC internal routing, which is not affected by the work subnet's public network routes.
+The key point is the route table of the egress node's subnet, not the work node (client Pod's node) subnet.
+Egress Gateway tunnels traffic from the work node to the egress node via VXLAN.
+This tunnel communication uses VPC internal routing and is not affected by the work subnet's public network route.

-Scenario: Most Pods in the cluster use NAT gateway for internet access by default, while only specific workloads need to go through Egress Gateway with a fixed EIP.
+Scenario: Most Pods in the cluster go through a NAT gateway to access the public network by default, while only some workloads need to use Egress Gateway to go through a fixed EIP.

-Solution: Place work nodes and egress nodes in different subnets, with different route tables bound to each:
+Solution: Place work nodes and egress nodes in different subnets, with each subnet bound to a different route table:

 - Work subnet route table:

-0.0.0.0/0next hop is NAT gateway (Pods not matching Egress policy access internet through NAT gateway) - Egress subnet route table: no NAT gateway route (traffic matching Egress policy exits through the egress node's EIP)
+0.0.0.0/0points to NAT gateway (Pods not matching Egress policy go through NAT gateway for public access) - Egress subnet route table: No NAT gateway route (traffic matching Egress policy goes through the egress node's EIP for public access)

-This works because Cilium Egress Gateway uses tunnel encapsulation (VXLAN) to forward traffic from work nodes to egress nodes.
-The outer destination IP of the tunnel is the egress node's internal IP, which uses VPC internal routing and will not be intercepted by the work subnet's NAT gateway route:
+This approach works because Cilium Egress Gateway uses tunnel encapsulation (VXLAN) to forward traffic from work nodes to egress nodes.
+The outer tunnel destination IP is the egress node's internal IP, which uses VPC internal routing and is not intercepted by the work subnet's NAT gateway route:

 Configuration steps: